 Searching For Jobs in Microsoft

 Once you are clear with roles and locations available for you, move to Find Your Fit tab.
 This tab has two links: Profession and Technologies.
 The Profession link lets you explore vacancies based on what type of role you want to play in your career with Microsoft.
-The Technologies link helps you find a job based on what all technologies you wish to work on.
-The screenshot below shows what all technologies are available (as on June 29, 2013) at Microsoft.
-You can click on technology towards left and get details on the right.
+The Technologies link helps you find a job based on all technologies you wish to work on.
+The screenshot below shows what all technologies are available currently at Microsoft.
+You can click on technology towards the left and get details on the right.

 Similarly, when you click on Roles, you get a list of roles such as – Administration, Customer Support, Finance, Marketing, etc. Clicking on a role will outline the major responsibilities that you will have to handle that role.

 Getting Ready To Apply For Job At Microsoft

 Using Find Your Fit gives you an idea of how to write your resume and cover letter.
 For both tabs on the page, note down the keywords and key phrases related to the type of job you are looking for at Microsoft.

 Use those keywords in your resume and cover letter so that your application is easily available when Microsoft Hiring Staff searches the database using those keywords – like “working in administration in the capacity of assistant manager…..Learned JAVA, C++“.

 In the above example in quotes, the words in italics work as keywords.
-Use them liberally but do not repeat unnecessarily.
+Use them liberally but do not repeat them unnecessarily.
 Just keep in mind that they are required only for your resume to show up when one of the hiring staff searches with a phrase like “assistant manager for C++ team at Hyderabad“.

 Before creating the resume, I also recommend you visit the LinkedIn profiles of some people working at Microsoft in similar roles.
 You can use LinkedIn search to find such profiles.
 They too will provide you with an idea of 1) keywords and 2) presentation of data.
 Also, make sure you have a good LinkedIn profile.